 Available Air Rights = Buildable Floor Area – Used Floor Area

-Every property in NYC is governed by a very specific set of zoning regulations.
+A particular set of zoning regulations governs every property in NYC based on its zoning district.
 The NYC Zoning Codes determine and restrict many variables on a building.
-The zoning code provides an FAR or Floor Area Ratio.
-This determines how many square feet you can build on any given property.
-The allowable square footage determines the Development Rights or Air Rights.
+The zoning code provides an FAR (pronounced F.A.R. but everyone rights it FAR).
+We have another post if you want to read about FAR or Floor Area Ratio.
+The FAR calculation determines how many square feet you can build on any property.
+The allowable square footage results in the Development Rights or Air Rights.

-In the following example we will use an FAR of 10 this would be for example an R10 Zoning Lot.
+In the following example, we will use an FAR of 10. in NYC, an FAR of 10 would be, for example, an R10 Zoning Lot.
 The FAR varies depending on what zoning district you are in.
-We will also use a property that has a lot size of 100 x 100 which equals 10,000 square feet (that is the Property Area).
+We will also use a property with a lot size of 100 x 100, which equals 10,000 square feet (the Property Area).

 Allowable Floor Area = Property Area x FAR

-The owner of this property has the legal right to build a 100,000 square foot building.
-Therefor the development rights are 100,000 square feet of air rights.
+The owner of this property has the legal right to build a 100,000-square-foot building.
+Therefore the development rights are 100,000 square feet of air rights.

 The FAR calculation determines the development rights.
-In this case if the lot is empty you have 100,000 sq ft of Air Rights.
+If the lot is empty, you have 100,000 sq ft of Air Rights to use on your property or sell to someone else.

-In NYC Air Rights typically means Unused Development Rights.
-A Development Right is the right to develop a property and the extent of that development in square feet.
+In NYC, people typically use the term Air Rights when describing Unused Development Rights.
+The Development Rights which can be bought and sold are the right to develop a property to the extent of that development in square feet.
 Therefore the unused development rights (AKA air rights) are whatever allowable square footage is not used.
 If not all the allowable square footage has been used one can allocate that square footage to an adjacent property by merging the zoning lots.

 Air Rights In NYC = Unused Development Rights

-Air Rights – Development Rights NYC Zoning definition –
+Air Rights or Development Rights NYC Zoning definition –

 “Development rights generally refer to the maximum amount of floor area permissible on a zoning lot.
 When the actual built floor area is less than the maximum permitted floor area, the difference is referred to as “unused development rights.”
 Unused development rights are often described as air rights.”